NOTE: There are 9 Questions in all.

 b.
 Write a C – program to

-evaluate the integral by trapezoidal rule with N equal
+by trapezoidal rule with N equal

 subintervals, using the function as